pablobacho/ee-recommendations/methodologies/obsolescence-risk-assessment/obsolescence-risk-assessment-implementation-guide.md

 ### Methodology

 This document is an implementation guide to create an Obsolescence Risk Assessment Report.
 The report contains all the information gathered during the assessment, obsolescence risk levels as well as specific actions to be taken to mitigate potential problems.
-The report is a standardized method of collecting, assessing and recording obsolescence risk information, serving as a support document for the project and the team members involved, and within the organization itself.
+The report is a standardized method of collecting, assessing and recording obsolescence risk information, serving as a support document for the project and team members involved, and within the organization itself.

-It is an adaptation based in a research paper by F.J.
-Romero Rojo (cited above), based on a benchmarking study carried out across multiple organizations.

 ## Obsolescence Risk Assessment Report